All you really need to do is select a branch and it will begin publishing your repository. Then choose a method to publish.

 The only problem is that it is not open source.
 So it’s not 100% customizable.
 Then again, that keeps you from getting in and screwing things up. –>

-Minimal Mistakes is the most popular theme for Github Pages, and with good cause.
-It creates gorgeous web-sites right out the box, and with some fine tuning is beautiful indeed.
+Not only that, it has excellent documentation!
 You can find pretty much everything you need to run Minimal Mistakes in the Quickstart Guide, Sample Posts and Collections, along with their corresponding files on Github.

 I’ve just listed what repositories most fit my use cases, you might want to browse through his github portfolio, yourself.

 Although pages will build an index.html from your readme.md, pages will not behave as expected if you try to do any configuration or additional optimization with only readme.md.

 in that index.md you need to include front matter: